alexandergolob/alexander-golob/src/pages/blog/new-2000-sf-kenmore-square-experimental-gallery-set-to-debut.md

   - Kenmore Square
   - Art Studio
 ---
-Post-Cubicle Gallery, a new gallery space in Kenmore Square, is set to make its debut April 20th 6-9pm, with its first exhibition ‘Tales from the Gut.’
+**Boston, MA.
+(April 03, 2018)** Post-Cubicle Gallery, a new gallery space in Kenmore Square, is set to make its debut April 20th 6-9pm, with its first exhibition ‘Tales from the Gut.’
 The show will be open through May 20th and will feature a variety of art selected from a diverse and competitive pool of applicants.

 ‘Tales from the Gut’ intends to display stories of soulful conviction through a variety of artistic methods, all while representing a variety of internal and external experiences.
 The show will establish an inviting and remarkable atmosphere, poised to recall the defiant past of Boston’s Kenmore Square.
 Director, Alexander Golob, and co-curators, Edie Côté and Danielle Pratt, invite the community to stop by and experience this first, spectacular installment.